 Pharmaceutical companies incur costs at various stages before marketing their product, including investigation costs, FDA filing fees, and legal fees.
-To market a generic version of an already approved drug, the maker of that generic drug must submit an abbreviated new drug application (ANDA) to the FDA.
+To market, a generic version of an already approved drug, the maker of that generic drug must submit an abbreviated new drug application (ANDA) to the FDA.
 It’s no secret pharmaceutical companies are faced with immense patent litigation costs, as the filing of an ANDA is considered a technical act of infringement under the Patents Act.
 The Act requires the patentee pioneer drug manufacturer to file suit within a prescribed number of days of the ANDA filing.
 The treatment of these expenses, whether deductible or capitalized, is the subject of many IRS examinations.
-A recent legal advice issued by field attorneys (LAFA) issued by the IRS outlines the facts and circumstances considered when ruling on the proper treatment of similar expenses incurred by a pharmaceutical company.
+A piece of recent legal advice issued by field attorneys (LAFA) issued by the IRS outlines the facts and circumstances considered when ruling on the proper treatment of similar expenses incurred by a pharmaceutical company.

 In LAFA 20114901F, the taxpayer, Corporation X, incurred legal fees to defend against a patent infringement lawsuit after it filed ANDAs with the Food and Drug Administration (FDA).
 The ANDA would have allowed the taxpayer to market and sell its generic versions of certain patented drugs.
 The taxpayer settled the lawsuit and, as part of the settlement, received licenses to market and sell the generic drugs.
 On its federal income tax returns, Corporation X asserted that all litigation fees were deductible as ordinary business expenditures under section 162.
 It stated that section 1.263(a)-4(d)(9) did not apply since Corporation X “did not hold, nor was it seeking title to any intangible as part of the litigation process."
 The taxpayer also claimed that related fees it incurred for investigating the patents should be deducted.